Cal-Rex/milestone-project-4-fly-movement-library/README.md

 | 7.1 |	Design a custom data model that fits the purpose of the project | see models.py |

+## Agile Principles

+When undertaking this project, meetings were scheduled with the owner or the IP at benchmark points in the production.
+This was to simulate the input of an agile team, where non-technical "team members" were able to give valuable feedback during the design and production phases.
+This dramatically changed the landscape and quality of the app when compared to the original version.

+To portray the process, development planes sections will house information for 2 phases.
+The first from the initial build, then with new criteria created during the first feedback session.

 ## UX

 ### Research